crxssed7/entertainment/contents/comics.md

-Comics
+Comics & Manga
 ===================

 Below is a list of comics that I recommend.
 Use CTRL+F to get around.
-All comics will have their publishers listed too. <br>
+All comics will have their publishers listed too.
+Manga section includes material like Manhua too <br>

+## Comics

 |Name|Publisher|
 |---|---|